 Creative learning in Design and Technology involves using both imaginative design and problem solving skills.
 It should link to the world of industry and commerce and the technologies they employ.
 It includes opportunities for learning that are vocationally relevant and allow a spirit of enterprise.

-In Years 7 – 9, all students currently follow a rotational course where they experience designing and making themes and activities using food, graphics, compliant materials and computer aided design through the National Curriculum strands of researching, designing, planning, making and evaluating.
-Additionally, some technical and computer aided graphics is being developed using the new Apple Computers.
+In Years 7 – 9, all students currently follow a rotational course where they experience designing and making themes and activities using food, graphics, compliant materials and digital technology through the National Curriculum strands of researching, designing, planning, making and evaluating.

 In Year 8 students focus on diet and health as well as food safety and hygiene.
 Learning a variety of technical skills and applying them to create family friendly healthy dishes.

 In Year 9 students focus on choice.
 Learning about different cultures as well as special dietary needs.
 Students develop recipes to suit specific needs and develop their creative flare within the subject.